LeonSering/leonsering/content/project/axonium/index.md

 ---
 title: Axonium
-summary: Automatically measuring the legnth of axons.
+summary: Automatically measuring the length of axons, the nerve fiber connections between neurons in a biological brain.

 tags:
   - Small
 date: '2017-07-01T00:00:00Z'